siobhanlgorman/80s-Mixtape-Quiz/README.md

 * easily see what the quiz topic is

 ### Strategy
 The purpose of this online quiz is to entertain people who like 80s music.
+The quiz should be easy for the user to navigate across the different pages and return to the homw page or restart the quiz.
+It should initially be a simple design to which features can be added as popularity grows.

 #### Goals
   * to provide an entertaining interactive application
-  *
+  * questions can be easily updated

 ### Scope
-minimal viable features which can be added to in the future.
-Simple clear Javascipt functions with the single responsibility approach ie one function one job.
-A simple online quiz with randomly generated multiple choice questions, accumulating score up to 10.
-A message for the final score. what features based on strategy do you want to include
+The project scope follows the minimal viable features approach for the initial project.
+However the scope is such that interactive features to enhance the user experience will be added in future.
+The project is to be a simple functioning online quiz game with randomly generated multiple choice questions, where the score will accumulate up to a specified maximum which can be adjusted according to the number of questions available.
+Initially the question pool will be small but sufficient for the user to enjoy the experience.
-  * functioning quiz with sufficient questions for initial release
-  * responsive design
-  * clear and easy to navigate
-  * visually attractive
-Future features
-Tried out some ideas for the structure on two test repositories while watching some tutorials and then used parts of these for the project repository
+The purpose of the site will be clear from the landing page and will be visually attractive to the user.
+The site will be easy to navigate and fully responsive to all sized screens.

+During this phase of the project design test repositories wer created to try out visuals and initial features before establishing the final respository.

 ### Structure
 how is the information structured how user reaches content. header - title